And... I don't hate it. #

 Applications #

 I enjoy installing .dmg's; the fact that they're a whole package in and of themselves, and installing them is as simple as dropping them into the Applications folder, is fantastic.
 I wish it was that simple for the average application in Windows or Linux.
 Windows, things still tend to be done the .exe or .MSI installer way and therefore you have tons of directories where bits and pieces of your applications live.
-And Linux has a myriad of package managers, all of which seem to feel kinda derpy or problematic for one reason or another.
-Flatpak, Snap, et. al. I've used them all and I invariably see things getting bloated and nasty over months and years.
+And Linux has a myriad of package managers, all of which seem to get problematic for one reason or another.
+Flatpak, Snap, et. al. I've used them all.
+I invariably see things getting bloated and nasty over months and years.

 That being said I do use Homebrew for installing anything that I can't find a DMG for.
 I don't install stuff natively on the system by myself if I can avoid it because I'm not entirely familiar with how MacOS' version of userland and systemland are laid out.
 Either way, installing or uninstalling stuff is easy.